 Restore Verification for Image-Based Backups

-Restore verification is a special feature that allows an image-based backup validity check and its readiness for a valid restore.
+Restore verification is a special feature that implements a validity check of an image-based backup for a further correct restore.

 This chapter covers the following topics:

 - Enable Restore Verification in Backup Plan

 - Restore Verification in Long-term storage